So, you are planning your Solar Eclipse adventure and you are considering beautiful Grant County, Oregon as your Eclipse destination.

 All of the communities in Grant County are in the Path of Totality.
 Yes, ALL of them!

 Almost all of our communities are making special plans to make your Eclipse viewing adventure very special and memorable.
-The Grant County Eclipse Viewing Guide will be available in May.
+The Grant County Eclipse Viewing Guide will be available in soon.
 This guide will have information about what is being planned and where.
 It will have information about our county, safety tips, logistical information, and much more.
 Please visit this page often to see the new information that has been added.

 Grant County is a remote area with limited resources.
 We will do our very best to accommodate all of our Eclipse visitors, but planning for you is difficult because we don’t know how many of you are coming.
 So, in preparing for your trip here you should consider bringing extra food, water and gasoline if at all possible.